cyberconcepts/loops/organize/stateful/README.txt

   >>> component.provideUtility(simplePublishing, IStatesDefinition,
   ...                          name='loops.simple_publishing')

-  >>> from loops.stateful.base import SimplePublishable
+  >>> from loops.organize.stateful.base import SimplePublishable
   >>> component.provideAdapter(SimplePublishable, name='loops.simple_publishing')

 We may now take a document and adapt it to IStateful so that we may